jasp-stats/jasp-desktop/Docs/development/jasp-qml-guide.md

 #### ExpanderButton
 Properties
 - `title`: text shown in the button that controls the collapse of an entire section
-- `columns`: [optional, default: `2`] integer specifying how many columns the grouped components should spread out over
+- `columns`: [optional, default: `2`] integer specifying how many columns the grouped components should occupy

 <details>
 	<summary>Examples</summary>